 $nnotatesite = "yoursite.com"; $nnotatepath = "http://yoursite.com/annotate"; $licensecode = "1234-2222-3333-4444"; $adminusers = array("email@example.com");

-If you are installing to a server which does not have internet access (e.g. on a virtual machine without internet connectivity) you will need to set the email configuration flags to disable sending emails on new accounts:
+If you are installing to a server which does not have internet access (e.g. on a virtual machine without internet connectivity) omit step 5 and set the email configuration flags to disable sending emails on new accounts:

 $mailsender="none"; $noNewAccountEmail = 1;

 Your Annotate server sends out emails to new users, and for password reminders, using either the standard php mail() function, or using a web service on the main a.nnotate.com site.
 By default it uses the a.nnotate.com service (which sends messages from the automated account firstname.lastname@example.org) which will be enabled once you have installed your license; you can change this by editing the php/phpconfig.inc setting below: